thsmi/sieve/BUILD.md

 WebExtensions are the new addon api for Thunderbird.

-Internally they show similarities to electon.
+Internally they show similarities to electron.

 The background page is the main entry point, it is a single instance and has neither direct access to the UI nor to any XPCOM functions.